ObliviousMessageRetrieval/ObliviousMessageRetrieval/README.md

 ./OMRdemos dos <number_of_cores> <number_of_messages_in_bundle> <number_of_bundles> <number_of_pert_msgs>

-# to reproduce the main benchmark result:
+# to reproduce the main benchmark result in Table 1 of our submission:
 ./OMRdemos dos 1 8 65536 50
+./OMRdemos dos 2 8 65536 50

+# to reproduce the main benchmark result in Table 2 of our submission:
+./OMRdemos dos 1 8 65536 50
+./OMRdemos dos 1 8 65536 100
+./OMRdemos dos 1 8 65536 150
+./OMRdemos dos 1 8 65536 50
+./OMRdemos dos 1 8 262144 50
+./OMRdemos dos 1 8 1048576 50

+# to reproduce the attack described in section 6.1 in our submission:
+./OMRdemos dos-attack
 ```

 ### Sample Output